Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 ---
 id: upgrade-guide
-title: Upgrade Guide
+title: Upgrade Guide from MLAPI 0.1.0 to Netcode for GameObjects 1.0.0
 ---

-This guide is a simple recipe to upgrade from MLAP 0.1.0 to Netcode for GameObjects (Netcode) 1.0.0.
+This guide is a simple recipe to upgrade from MLAPI 0.1.0 to Netcode for GameObjects (Netcode) 1.0.0.
 This document will help you kickstart your upgrade process.
 It may not fix everything, but it should guide you in the overall process.

 ## General overview of the upgrade process